oleksiikutuzov/flipperzero-ufbt-action/README.md

 ### `fap-dir`

 Is **required**.
-Sets the path to a folder where your repository is checked out.
+Sets the path to a folder where your fap source code is located.

 ### `channel`